 Subscribe to the Newsletter

-Utah offers a wide array of gorgeous backdrops to experience the bright autumn colors from the mountains of the north to the red rock of the south.
-What’s especially noteworthy, is with our changes in elevation and climate, we get to experience fall for a lot longer than most places.
+Utah offers a wide array of gorgeous backdrops of autumn colors from the pine mountains to the red rock.
+What’s especially noteworthy, is with our changes in elevation and climate, we get to experience fall for longer than most places.
 While the trees are bare to the north come November, Thanksgiving is still a perfect time to visit southern Utah.

 6. Donut Falls, Big Cottonwood